ramirorichmand/bookkeeper_backend_project/README.md

 OwnedBook contains the status, user and book.

 ### Class Diagram
 The class diagram shows the relationships and attributes of each model.
-It can be found in the "Backend Class Diagram.png" file.
+It can be found in the "UML Diagram Backend Final.png" file.

 <img src ="./UML Diagram Backend Final.png" alt="class diagram" width="80%"/>

 ### Entity Relationship Diagram
 The entity relationship diagram shows the relationship between each model in the database.
-It can be found in the "Entity Relationship Diagram Backend.png" file.
+It can be found in the "Entity Relationship Diagram Backend Final.png" file.

 <img src="./Entity Relationship Diagram Backend Final.png" alt="entity relationship diagram" width="80%"/>